-It’s true that you’re not required by the Missouri government to obtain boat insurance.
+Indeed, the Missouri government does not require you to obtain boat insurance.
 It’s also true that once you have paid your boat in full, you may not renew your boat’s insurance anymore.
 But, for your own financial protection, I do recommend you get insurance.

 Different types of boat accidents happen every year.
 These include: